speedment/speedment-doc/pages/predicate.md

 FROM
      `sakila`.`film`, values:[]
 ```
-Which will pull in the entire Hare table and then the predicate will be applied.
+which will pull in the entire Film table and then the predicate will be applied.
 Because of this, developers are highly encouraged to use the provided {{site.data.javadoc.Field}}s when obtaining predicates because these predicates,
 when used, will always be recognizable by the Speedment query optimizer.

 {% include important.html content= "